oro13/farm-equipment-price-prediction/README.md

 *Note: This data is sourced from auction results postings and includes information on usage and equipment configurations.*

 **Evaluation:**
-The evaluation of your model will be based on Root Mean Squared Log Error.
+The evaluation of our model will be based on Root Mean Squared Log Error.
 Which is computed as follows:

 ![Root Mean Squared Logarithmic Error](images/rmsle.png)